by Scott Mehl © Unofficial Royalty 2015

 Due to anti-German sentiment, in 1917, King George V changed the name of the royal house to Windsor and asked all of his relatives to relinquish their German titles.
 Giving up their Battenberg titles, the couple took on the surname Mountbatten, the anglicized version of Battenberg.
 Victoria was offered the option to retain her style of Princess Victoria (without the Hesse and by Rhine), but she declined this, stating that her husband’s title, whatever it was, was good enough for her.
 Louis was created Marquess of Milford Haven, having initially been offered a Dukedom, but declining as he felt unable to meet the financial requirements and lifestyle of the title.
 He was the only one of the relatives offered a dukedom, most likely in recognition of the King’s deep respect for both Louis and Victoria.
 Victoria, however, was disappointed with her cousin for bringing about the name change.
 To her, it was just another slap in the face to her husband, who had devoted his life to Britain.
 They would remain close, but she never fully forgave him.

 The new Marquess and Marchioness continued to live a quiet retirement at Kent House.
 However, after the war, Louis was informed that he would not be recalled to service, and formally retired from the Royal Navy in January 1919.
 Soon, due to financial reasons, Victoria sold Kent House.
-They were also forced to sell Schloss Heiligenberg (which Louis had inherited from his father), earning just a fraction of its value.
-Nona Kerr’s husband, Lt Col Crichton, offered them a home – called Fishponds – on the grounds of his home, Netley Castle in Netley, Hampshire, England.
+They were also forced to sell Schloss Heiligenberg, which Louis had inherited from his father, earning just a fraction of its value.
+Nona Kerr’s husband, Lt Col Crichton, offered them a home called Fishponds on the grounds of his home Netley Castle in Netley, Hampshire, England.
 They settled there for the next several years.

 By the 1930s, Victoria had become a surrogate mother to her grandson Prince Philip of Greece and Denmark, the future husband of Queen Elizabeth II of the United Kingdom.
 Her daughter Alice had suffered several breakdowns and spent many years institutionalized.
-Victoria, along with her two sons, took over the care of the young Philip, overseeing his education and social ventures.
+Victoria and her two sons, took over the care of the young Philip, overseeing his education and social ventures.
 Victoria continued her travels, seemingly always off visiting some relative or another.
 She continued to spend time in Darmstadt with Ernie and his family, often accompanied by her sister Irene.

 The late 1930s would see more tragic losses in Victoria’s life.
 1937 saw the death of her brother Ernie, followed weeks later by the tragic plane crash that killed Ernie’s widow, their elder son, his wife (also Victoria’s granddaughter), and their two young sons.
-The following year, her own son George died of bone cancer.
+The following year, Victoria’s son George died of bone cancer.
 The losses took a heavy toll on Victoria.

 When World War II came, Victoria spent much of her time at Windsor Castle with King George VI and his family after Kensington Palace had been bombed.
 During this time, her grandson Philip made frequent visits which also allowed him to spend time with his future wife.
 So it was with great pleasure that Victoria welcomed the announcement of the engagement of her grandson Philip to Princess Elizabeth in 1947.
-Despite the loss of her titles and the hardships that she had endured in life, she found great satisfaction in knowing that her descendants would one day occupy the throne of the United Kingdom.
+Despite the loss of her titles and the hardships she had endured in life, she found great satisfaction in knowing that her descendants would one day occupy the throne of the United Kingdom.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.